acados/acados/docs/embedded_workflow/index.md

 <br/>

 # **Cross-compilation of acados for dSPACE platforms**
-In this section workflows for the cross-compilation of `acados` are given for several dSPACE platforms.
+In this chapter workflows for the cross-compilation of `acados` are given for several dSPACE platforms.
-The first section covers the DS1202 and the DS1401 platforms, an alternative workflow is also explained in the second section for the DS1401 and the DS1403.
+The first section covers the DS1202 and the DS1401 platforms, and an alternative workflow is also explained in the second section for the DS1401 and the DS1403.

 ## dSPACE DS1202
 Here, the workflow for the deployment of `acados` on a dSPACE RCP Platform is described.
-This has been successfully tested on the DS1202 MicroLabBox I.

-NOTE: It has also been tested for the DS1401 MicroAutoBox-II (MABX2).
+This has been successfully tested on the DS1202 MicroLabBox I and the DS1401 MicroAutoBox-II (MABX2).

-In the following `DS1202` should always be replaced with `DS1401` for the MABX2 workflow.
+NOTE: In the following `DS1202` should always be replaced with `DS1401` for the MABX2 workflow.

 ### Prerequisites
 - you were able to install `acados` and dSPACE on your system